macformula/racecar/docs/docs/firmware/architecture.md

 - :fontawesome-solid-gear: Peripheral configurations.
 - :fontawesome-solid-power-off: Initialization functions.

-The interface between the layers is a contract called __bindings__.
-The application specifies handles for each required peripheral and function, then the platform _binds_ peripheral and method implementations to these handles.
+The interface between the app and platform layers is a contract called __bindings__.
+This contract declares a handle for each peripheral and function required by the application.
+The platform _binds_ a configured peripheral or function implementation to each handle.

 ## Why separate these layers?

-There are two major reasons why we strictly separate the application and platform code.
+There are two major motivations for strictly separating the application and platform code.

-### Platform Abstraction
+### Motivation 1: Platform Abstraction

-Since the application code is not tied to any specific platform, it can __run on _any_ platform__, provided that platform can support all necessary behaviour.
+Since the application code is not tied to any specific platform, it can __run on any platform__, provided that platform can fulfill the bindings contract.

-I __cannot overstate__ how significant this is.
+I _cannot overstate_ how significant this is.
 Being able to arbitrarily swap platforms enables:

 - :octicons-terminal-16: Running vehicle firmware on your local machine through its command line interface.
 - :material-test-tube: Testing application code with a HIL or SIL setup.
 - :fontawesome-solid-microchip: Writing portable code, should we ever change our microcontroller.
 - :fontawesome-solid-gears: Simultaneously having multiple hardware configurations for the same platform.

-Platform abstraction means that the application code running on each device is the _exact_ same.
+Platform abstraction means that each device executes the _exact same_ application code.
 This greatly simplifies debugging:

-- If one platform has a bug but another works fine, then you immediately know that the former was configured incorrectly in the platform layer.
+- If there is a bug when running the vehicle but the test platform works fine, then you immediately know that the vehicle platform layer was configured incorrectly.
 - If all platforms have the same bug, then you know that all hardware peripherals are responding and the bug exists at the app layer.

 ??? example "Debugging Example"

     Imagine you are creating a simple project to turn on an LED whenever a button is pressed (this is the purpose of the `Demo/BasicIO` project).
 There are four primary elements of this code:

     1. Read the button state (platform layer).